NHAS/wag/README.md

 ```

 # Limitations
-Wag only supports clients with one `AllowedIP`, which is perfect for site to site, or client -> server based architecture.
+- Only supports clients with one `AllowedIP`, which is perfect for site to site, or client -> server based architecture.
-Wag currently only supported IPv4.
+- IPv4 only.
+- Linux only